Answers to some of the most common questions I have

 much good, if any.

-They have a 10 mm thread and I buy some M10 bolts and fasten them with
+They have a 10 mm thread and I buy some M10 nuts and fasten them with

 Araldite.